 In the United States, suicide is the 10th leading cause of death.
 According to the Center for Disease Control (CDC), suicide is the second leading cause of death for young people between the ages of 15 and 24.
 But suicide doesn’t just affect the young.
 Our country’s middle aged (45-64) and elderly (65 and over) populations also grapple with the issue of suicide.
 Every minute someone attempts suicide and every 15 minutes someone dies by suicide.
 It’s an issue that affects all ages.
 In the aftermath of a suicide, family, friends and the community-at-large are often left with unanswered questions and a need for resources to cope with the grief that they feel.

-A mission of the Community Affairs Unit is to prevent suicide in Bristol County by raising awareness.
+A mission of the Community Affairs Unit at the District Attorney’s Office is to prevent suicide in Bristol County by raising awareness and by providing access to education and resources that relate to suicide prevention.
+We work very closely with local suicide prevention groups, our regional prevention coalition and with numerous other partners toward our shared goal of preventing suicide in Bristol County.
 Studies indicate that the best methods for prevention come from early recognition and treatment of depression and other psychiatric illnesses.
-The unit also aims to provide access to education and resources that relate to suicide prevention.
-As a result, the office works closely with local suicide prevention groups, our regional prevention coalition and with numerous other partners toward our shared goal of preventing suicide in Bristol County.

 SAMARITANS 24-Hour Helpline